Carnival Changing Loyalty Status from Nights at Sea to Amount Spent on Cruises and Credit Card

 From VIFP to Carnival Rewards – What’s Changing?

 Under the current VIFP scheme, guests earn loyalty status based on how many nights they’ve spent on Carnival ships.
-But from 1st June 2026, that model is being scrapped in favour of a spend-based system.
-The new programme, Carnival Rewards, introduces a dual-earning structure that tracks both how much you spend and how you spend it.
+But from September 1, 2026, that model is being scrapped in favor of a spend-based system.
+The new program, Carnival Rewards, introduces a dual-earning structure that tracks both how much you spend and how you spend it.

 Here’s how it works: you’ll earn Carnival Rewards Points, which can be redeemed for perks like spa treatments, specialty dining, and even future cruises.
 At the same time, you’ll collect Status Qualifying Stars, which determine your tier level, Red, Gold, Platinum, or Diamond, based on your spending and engagement, not your sailing history.